The Contessa's Secret: Production

 De Carlo signed on for the film in late December 1953.
-The film was to be shot entirely in French with no English version, which no Hollywood star had done before.
+The film would be the first starring a Hollywood actor to have been shot in French without an English version.
 It was originally called Castiglione and Raf Vallone and Georges Marchall were meant to co-star.

 Filming had to be brought forward earlier than planned so De Carlo could make a film with Cornel Wilde.